SHARED RESPONSIBILITIES School Staff

 All parents/guardians and students are encouraged to view the most recent grades on their Aeries portal accounts.
 Students who have earned a letter grade of a D or F will receive a copy of their grade report via US Mail, approximately 8-14 days after the grading period has ended.

-SEMESTER GRADING PERIODS: 1st Week: Teachers review course expectations and grading practices with students.
+1st Week Teachers review course expectations and grading practices with students.
 This information is given to every student in writing.
 After the first week of the course, any changes to course expectations or grading practices will also be provided in writing to students and parents.

 REPORT CARDS Grade reports are the teacher's professional tools to appraise, record, and report on the achievement and performance of each student.
 The reports are important indicators to both students and teachers.